wallnerryan/pwx-app-catalog/apps/GitOps/GitLab/README.md

 ## Usiing PX-Backup to Backup and Restore Gitlab

 Select Gitlab Namespace

 ![Alt text](gitlab-backuprestore.png?raw=true "Gitlab-Portworx-Backup")

 Start the backup

 ![Alt text](startbackup.png?raw=true "Gitlab-Portworx-Backup-2")

 You may optionally provide pre and post exec rules for services within Gitlab.
 For instance, you may want to flush data to disk in Postgres to ensure application consistency.

-To do this, create a rule that targets the label `app:postgresql` abd runs  `CHECKPOINT`
+To do this, create a rule that targets the label `app:postgresql` which runs  `CHECKPOINT`

 ```bash
 PGPASSWORD=$POSTGRES_PASSWORD; psql -U "$POSTGRES_USER" -c "CHECKPOINT";